 How Eyelid Surgery is Performed

-Surgery is performed outpatient under intravenous sedation or general anesthesia and takes 1 to 2 hours, or longer, if additional procedures are performed at the same time.
+Surgery is performed as an outpatient procedure under intravenous sedation or general anesthesia and takes approximately 1-2 hours.
+If additional procedures are performed at the same time, surgery will take longer.

 Recovery from Eyelid Surgery